 - 4.43 The Orwell Estuary is designated as a Special Protection Area for birds.
 It is an important over-wintering site for wading birds, however, the birds can be easily disturbed by dogs running loose off leads. - 4.44 The Appropriate Assessment to the adopted Core Strategy advised that a range of measures were needed including visitor management measures at Bridge Wood, to protect the Orwell Estuary Special Protection Area.
 A management plan for the whole of the Orwell Country Park is to be prepared, but the adjacent Pond Hall Farm provides an opportunity to extend the Country Park and, in doing so, to provide a better network of footpaths and viewpoints over the estuary for visitors.
 Information could also be provided about the Special Protection Area, in order to raise awareness and discourage access to the foreshore.

-A visitor survey of Orwell Country Park into land at Pond Hall Carr and Farm is not likely to have harmful impacts on the Special Protection Area. - 4.45 In the longer term, the Council will explore the feasibility of providing a visitor centre within the site, including its financial viability, management and impacts.
+4.45 In the longer term, the Council will explore the feasibility of providing a visitor centre within the site, including its financial viability, management and impacts.
 The visitor centre would act as a focus for visitors to draw them away from the foreshore and assist further with raising awareness of the potential impacts of disturbance on over- wintering birds on the estuary.
 The potential impacts on the Special Protection Area would need to be fully assessed first, to ensure any adverse impacts of visitors were not increased.
-Project level Habitats Regulations Assessment would be needed for any visitor centre proposal.